From Retirement to Pensions and Old Age Security

 If you have 39 contributions of the yearly maximum pensionable earnings amounts – you should receive the maximum benefit.
 As can be seen – this is not easy to achieve.
 To determine the amount of CPP you qualify for, call Service Canada at 1-800-277-9914 and ask for your CPP Statement of Contributions.

 The amount you are eligible for is calculated based on the number of years you have lived in Canada after the age of 18.
 The benefit is adjusted quarterly based on the cost of living measured by the consumer price index.
-Any clawback is calculated on your personal tax filings and added back as a social benefit repayment.
+Any claw back is calculated on your personal tax filings and added back as a social benefit repayment.

 To preserve your OAS eligibility, income sources should be considered.
 For instance, dividend income may be grossed up by 138% for the purposes of calculating taxable income.
 This gross up may result in an OAS claw back.
 Capital gains before application to any capital losses may also affect OAS eligibility, although capital dividends do not affect your OAS.

-A single, widowed or divorced person may receive $856 per month if their income is below $17,376; A married person who’s spouse is also receiving OAS may receive $515 per month if their family income is below $22,944; a married person who’s spouse is not receiving OAS may receive $856 per month if their family income is below $41,664; A married person who’s spouse is also receiving OAS as well as the allowance may receive $515 per month each if their family income is below $32,160.
+A single, widowed or divorced person may receive $948.82 per month in 2021 if their annual income is below $19,248; A married person who’s spouse is also receiving OAS may receive $571.15 per month if their family income is below $25,440; a married person who’s spouse is not receiving OAS may receive $948.82 per month if their family income is below $46,128; A married person who’s spouse is also receiving OAS as well as the allowance may receive $571.15 per month each if their family income is below $46,128.
 Note these amounts change quarterly.